freakingrocky/thoryvos/Readme.md

 ### Start by importing the main module and the errors.
 ```
 import thoryvos_driver as thoryvos
-from thoryvos_errorcodes import Error
 ```

 ### For encryption/decryption:
 ```
-code = thoryvos.encryptor(infile, outfile, password, mode)
+thoryvos.encryptor(infile, outfile, password, mode)
-code = thoryvos.decryptor(infile, outfile, password, mode)
+thoryvos.decryptor(infile, outfile, password, mode)
 ```
 infile -> Path to the input file (file to be encrypted)\
 outfile -> Path to the output file \
 password -> Must be a string\
 mode -> Algorithm to be used.
 Must be one of these: "AES/DES/Salsa20".
-These are AES256, DES3 specifically.\
+These are AES256, DES3 specifically.
-The return value is the exit code for the encryptor.
-It is of type int.

 ### For file transfer:
 ```